jacknpoe/todos_juros/README.md

 The list is organized alphabetically, by languages names: https://jacknpoeexplicaprogramacao.wordpress.com/2024/03/02/10-resolucoes-de-equacao-transcendente/ or https://github.com/jacknpoe/todos_juros/blob/main/todos_juros.txt

 JavaScript and PHP versions can be tested from: https://jacknpoe.rf.gd/

+The C++ dialect versions of the solution were written in English.

 The license is GNU (https://www.gnu.org/licenses/gpl-3.0.html).